 Mule deer also show divergent responses to increasing human activity depending on the time of day.
 During the day, deer moved less in response to increasing human activity while at night and during dawn/dusk they moved more.
-Changes to activity patterns of mule deer, and specifically reducing daytime activity, have been found in camera studies looking at deer response to human activity on trail networks (George and Crooks 2006, Reilly et al. 2017, Nix et al. 2018, Lewis et al. 2021).
+Changes to activity patterns of mule deer, and specifically reducing daytime activity, have been observedin camera studies looking at deer response to human activity on trail networks (George and Crooks 2006, Reilly et al. 2017, Nix et al. 2018, Lewis et al. 2021).
 The only other telemetry study examining this question found slightly increased hourly movement rates for deer when looking at activity patterns during four recreation activities in comparison to a control and suggested, as we found, that deer might be seeking different habitat in response to high human activity (Wisdom et al. 2004).
 On a global scale, human footprint has been shown to reduce terrestrial mammal movements and increase wildlife nocturnality (Gaynor et al. 2018, Tucker et al. 2018), while a different review found that human disturbance changed animal movement across taxa, with disturbance caused by human activities like recreation causing a greater effect than habitat modification (Doherty et al. 2021).

 There was a negative effect of distance to trail on deer habitat selection, indicating selection for areas near trails and no indirect loss of habitat caused by human recreation.
 This is also reflected in camera work indicating no spatial avoidance with an increase of human activity on trail networks (George and Crooks 2006, Reilly et al. 2017, Lewis et al. 2021).
 Previous telemetry work similarly did not find avoidance of trail by mule deer unlike elk (Wisdom et al. 2004), indicating the possibility that elk could be more sensitive to human presence.
-However, indirect loss of habitat has been found for mule deer on winter range in response to natural gas drilling (Sawyer et al. 2006).
-Distance to trail was modeled as a linear response in my model set.
+It may be that mule deer are able to utilize habitat close to trails despite human presence.
+This is contrary to the impact of other human activity such as natural gas drilling, which has been found to cause an indirect loss of habitat on winter range (Sawyer et al. 2006).
+Distance to trail was modeled as a linear response in ourmodel set.
 It is possible the relationship between habitat selection and distance to trail is more complex, resulting in selection for an intermediate distance from trail.
 A lack of spatial avoidance may not be a reliable indicator for a lack of effect either, as suitable, alternative habitat may not exist or be accessible (Gill et al. 2001).
 Deer are already constrained by snow and human development on winter range, possibly limiting alternative, suitable habitat.
-Many of the individual deer in this study also utilized habitats where farther from trail meant closer to humans, such as developed land cover, actively managed and fallow agriculture fields, and riparian habitat.
-The trail network could in fact allow deer to balance foraging risk tradeoff by offering a less risky habitat in comparison to open fields to utilize during the day for refuge.
+Many of the individual deer in this study also utilized habitats where farther from trail meant closer to humans, such as developed land, actively managed and fallow agriculture fields, and riparian habitat.
+The trail network could in fact allow deer to balance foraging risk tradeoff by offering a less risky habitat for refuge during the day in comparison to open fields.
 Deer could also prefer similar biophysical characteristics we use for trails that we did not consider in this model, coincidentally causing this preference for areas near trails.
-Deer could also be habituated to the repeated stimuli of recreation showing decreased responses in terms of avoidance, as ungulate populations in areas of high human presence have shown weaker flight responses (Stankowich 2008)
+Habituation by deerto the repeated stimuli of recreation is also possible, as ungulate populations in areas of high human presence have shown weaker flight responses (Stankowich 2008)